Registry-style ceremonies by civil celebrants, not a government registry office. No fuss, no frills, no wedding. Just paperwork.

 NOIM Witnessing on the Gold Coast

-If you need your Notice of Intended Marriage witnessed on the Gold Coast, the main goal is not speed for its own sake.
-The main goal is getting it done correctly so your notice period starts and your marriage date is not delayed by preventable errors.
+If you need your Notice of Intended Marriage witnessed on the Gold Coast, the important thing is getting it done properly so the notice period starts without avoidable problems.

 What to bring